stdmedoth/HttpCConnector/README.md

 # HttpCConnector

-simple library with function, to send http requests in an easy and simple way.
+simple library with function to send http requests in an easy and simple way.

 HttpConnector *connector